Massive list posts you’ll find online such as, “134 ways to save money” are like modern art.

 Maintaining that much house means higher bills, more money spent on energy and furnishings, and way more time spent on upkeep.
 You have to clean and landscape and repair all that stuff, or pay a ton of money for people to do it for you.

 And people still can’t fit all their stuff at home!
-There are over 54,000 self-storage locations in the United States, and we spend $32 billion per year renting them out so we can stash our extra stuff in’em.
+There are 50,000 self-storage locations in the United States, and we spend tens of billion of dollars per year renting them out so we can stash our extra stuff in’em.

 New cars depreciate by about $10,000 within the first five years of buying them, yet we collectively have over $1.1 trillion in auto loans to pay for cars: